alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

   The committee may choose to publish this message elsewhere for posterity.
 * An imposed "time out" from online spaces.
   Martin O'Reilly will communicate this "time out" to the individual(s) involved.
-* A permanent or temporary ban from some or all Turing Way project spaces (like on GitHub, online calls or in-person events).
+* A permanent or temporary ban from some or all Data Safe Haven project spaces (like on GitHub, Slack, online calls or in-person events).
   The research team will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or otherwise maintained.
   If a member of the community is removed from an event they will not be reimbursed for any part of the event that they miss.